 Tummy tucks are for women only – MYTH

 The most common reasons for men to desire a tummy tuck is weight loss.
 Weight loss can result in excess skin that hangs below the belt line, as well as laxity of the abdominal wall.
-So even though 90% of tummy tuck patients are women, that still means that men can successfully undergo this operation if indicated.
+So even though 90% of tummy tuck patients are women, that still means that men can gain weight and can successfully undergo this operation if indicated.

 In fact, even patients who have a large amount of skin removed during their tummy tuck operation, should only expect to lose a few pounds on the scale.
 Excess skin just doesn’t weigh as much as you would think.
 Only in extreme cases of massive weight loss ,in which the patient is left with massive amounts of hanging skin, should you expect any significant reduction in the number on the scale.
 Now it is true that after a tummy tuck procedure most patients will lose weight on their own.